Promo code SPRING2022 will be automatically applied at checkout!

 What is Prediabetes?

-Prediabetes is a condition in which someone has higher than normal blood sugar levels that are not yet high enough to be diagnosed as diabetes.
-According to the American Diabetes Association, prediabetes occurs when fasting blood glucose levels are between 100-125 mg/dL.
+Prediabetes is a condition in which someone has higher-than-normal glucose levels that are not yet high enough to be diagnosed as diabetes.
+According to the American Diabetes Association, prediabetes occurs when fasting glucose levels are between 100 and 125 mg/dL.

-Prediabetes is becoming more prevalent, and it’s projected that more than 470 million people around the world will have prediabetes by 2030.
-At the same time, just under half a billion people are living with diabetes worldwide and the number is projected to increase by 25% in 2030 and 51% in 2045.
+Prediabetes is becoming more prevalent, and it’s projected that more than 634 million people around the world have prediabetes.
+At the same time, an estimated 589 million adults are living with diabetes worldwide, and the number is projected to rise to 853 million by 2050.

 People with prediabetes are at risk for developing type 2 diabetes, and around five to 10 percent of people with prediabetes become diabetic every year.